 Permits.
 There are two ways in which proposed actions can be evaluated for possible adverse impacts on listed species and permits issued.
-First, if federal agency actions or actions of a non-federal party that require an agency's approval, permit, or funding may affect a listed species, the federal agency must ensure that those actions are "not likely to jeopardize the continued existence" of any endangered or threatened species, nor to adversely modify CH.
+First, under §7 of the ESA, if federal agency actions or actions of a non-federal party that require an agency's approval, permit, or funding may affect a listed species, the federal agency must ensure that those actions are "not likely to jeopardize the continued existence" of any endangered or threatened species, nor to adversely modify CH.
 To review the possible effects of their actions on listed species and CH, federal agencies must consult with the appropriate Secretary.
-If the Secretary finds that an action would jeopardize a listed species or adversely modify CH, the Secretary must suggest reasonable and prudent alternatives that would avoid harm to the species.
+If the Secretary finds that an action would jeopardize a listed species or adversely modify CH, the Secretary must suggest reasonable and prudent alternatives that would avoid these harms.
 Pending completion of the consultation process, agencies may not make irretrievable commitments of resources that would foreclose any alternatives.
 The Secretary may issue a written statement that allows incidental taking of a species, subject to terms and conditions specified in the statement (16 U.S.C.
 1536).

-For actions without a federal nexus (i.e., no federal funding, permit, or license), the appropriate Secretary may issue permits to allow the "incidental take" of species during otherwise lawful actions.
-An applicant for a permit must submit a conservation plan that shows the likely impact of the planned action, steps to be taken to minimize and mitigate the impact, and funding for the mitigation; alternatives that were considered and rejected; and any other measures that the Secretary may require.
-The FWS and NMFS have vastly expanded use of this section and provided streamlined procedures for activities with minimal impacts (16 U.S.C.
+For actions without a federal nexus (i.e., no federal funding, permit, or license), under \$10 of the ESA, the appropriate Secretary may issue permits to allow the "incidental take" of species during otherwise lawful actions.
+An applicant for a permit must submit a habitat conservation plan (HCP) that shows the likely impact of the planned action, steps to be taken to minimize and mitigate the impact, and funding for the mitigation; alternatives that were considered and rejected; and any other measures that the Secretary may require.
+The FWS and NMFS/NOAA Fisheries have vastly expanded use of this section and provided streamlined procedures for activities with minimal impacts (16 U.S.C.
 1539).

 Exemptions; Emergencies.
 Proponents of federal action may apply for an exemption from §7(a)(2) of the ESA for that action (not for a species).
 Under the ESA, a Committee (commonly called the "God Squad") of six specified federal officials and a representative of each affected state must decide whether to allow a project to proceed despite future harm to a species; at least five votes are required to pass an exemption.
-To date, this process has been little used and only one exemption (Grayrocks Dam, WY) fully granted.
-The President may grant exemptions for actions in declared disaster areas, but the ESA does not address emergency actions or situations.
-The Committee must grant an exemption if the Secretary of Defense determines that an exemption is necessary for national security (16 U.S.C.
+To date, this process has been little used and only one exemption (Grayrocks Dam, WY) has been granted and carried out.
+The Committee is required to accept the President's determination (under specified circumstances) on an exemption in declared disaster areas, but the ESA does not address other emergency actions or situations.
+The Committee must also grant an exemption if the Secretary of Defense determines that an exemption is necessary for national security (16 U.S.C.
 1536).
 To date, no security exemption has been sought.
 (For further discussion, see CRS Report 90-242 ENR, Endangered Species Act: The Listing and Exemption Processes.)